ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ## The end

 As you can see deploying desktop apps on macOS is a total hassle as soon as you have something more complex than `HelloWorld.app`.
-XCode/QtCreator can automate many things but custom libraries, additional applications and others require doing some push-ups with custom deployment scripts.
+XCode/QtCreator can rule many things out to an extent but custom libraries, additional applications and others may require writing custom deployment scripts.

 ## References